bp-kelley/descriptastorus/README.md

 [n.b.] kyotocabinet is required to read the inchiKey and name indices This should be installed in your environment
-   (conda install kyotocabinet should do the trick)
+   (pip install kyotocabinet should do the trick)